Tour of Flanders (women's race): Move to Oudenaarde

-World Tour Race
+Women's World Tour

 In 2016 the Tour of Flanders was included in the inaugural UCI Women's World Tour.
 Britain's Lizzie Armitstead won the race in a two-up sprint with Emma Johansson after the duo had broken clear on Oude Kwaremont.
 Sweden's Emma Johansson holds four podium finishes, but failed to claim a Tour of Flanders victory.

 The 2017 event was the first run under the new UCI regulations, which allowed for longer women's races.
 The route was extended to 153.2 km, featuring 12 climbs and five flat sectors of cobbles.
 After a six-year hiatus, organisers brought back the Muur van Geraardsbergen, as they had done for the men.
 Coryn Rivera became the first American winner in an 18-strong sprint before Gracie Elvin and Chantal Blaak.

 In 2018 the Tour of Flanders was the first women's event to be broadcast in full live on television.
 Olympic road race champion Anna van der Breggen won the race after a 28 km solo attack on the Kruisberg.
 She increased her lead over the Oude Kwaremont and Paterberg and maintained her effort to the finish.
 Amy Pieters was second at more than a minute from van der Breggen, the largest winning margin in the women's Tour of Flanders history.

+In 2022, the famed Koppenberg was added to the women's course for the first time.
+Lotte Kopecky won both the 2022 and 2023 editions of the race, however was denied a third straight victory in 2024 by 2015 winner Elisa Longo Borghini.

+From 2026, the UCI will award more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.

 Route

 Present course

 The race starts and finishes in Oudenaarde, 30 km south of Ghent in East Flanders.
-It is 157.4 km and has a similar finale as the men's Tour of Flanders, with many of the same hills, except for the Koppenberg.
+The course is usually between 150 km and 160 km in length and has a similar finale as the men's Tour of Flanders, with many of the same hills.
 The first 90 km wind through the hills of the Zwalm region, before addressing the climbs in the Flemish Ardennes between Geraardsbergen and Oudenaarde in the last 60 km.
-The final 60 km contain the most iconic climbs, notably the Muur van Geraardsbergen, Oude Kwaremont and Paterberg.
+The final 60 km contain the most iconic climbs, notably the Muur van Geraardsbergen, Koppenberg, Oude Kwaremont and Paterberg.
 The course runs almost entirely in the province of East Flanders.
 Since 2017, eight kilometres of the trajectory between Geraardsbergen and Ronse run over roads in the Walloon province of Hainaut.